-And now, they realise that, they need to start looking for the next funding source right now.
+And now, they realize that they need to start looking for the next funding source right now.
 So they opt to go to Angel investors.

 Seed funding stage,

-Actually, angels are called a best resource for seed funding a startup so both Mr A and B plan to go to them.
+Actually, angels are called the best resource for seed funding a startup so both Mr. A and B plan to go to them.

 But they realise, before going to investors, they need to figure out three terms,

 1). the amount they require to grow to a point where they will show significant growth and raise the next round of investment.